 Here are some points you should note:

 - One of the Rules of Conduct states that you must have your Student ID card visible on your desk at all times.
-You will not be allowed into the exam room if you do not have your Student ID card or a verified print-out from RMIT Connect.
+You will not be allowed into the exam room if you do not have your Student ID card or a verified print-out from Student Connect.

 - The Rules also mention cheating.
 Students who are caught cheating will be subject to an academic misconduct charge.
 In the past, students have failed their courses because they were caught cheating during the exams.
 Cheating includes talking or communicating with another student during an exam, copying from another student and taking in items not permitted by the rules.